blog-dovydasvenckus/blog/_posts/2017-09-24-hamcrest-mockito-failed-assert-mystic-message.md

 Failed assert messages are solved by both of the solutions.

 ## Final thoughts
-Both of these solutions, fixes the problem.
+Both of these solutions fixes the problem.

 Even if you're working with legacy project I highly recommend upgrading to the latest testing framework version.